-How will those needs change in the future?
-How do you expect your business to evolve in the next five years?
+When it comes to assessing future needs, ask yourself the following questions: How do you expect your business to evolve in the next five years?
 Do you anticipate needing the greater flexibility of Magento to build out new integrations and customizations or is the SaaS-based BigCommerce platform sufficient for your anticipated needs?
+The answers to these inquiries will help guide you.

 With the SaaS platform BigCommerce, you are a subscriber to their services.
 You are able to change basic aspects of your site like colors, fonts, buttons, and page layouts, and make minor customizations with the help of a developer, but you are limited to what BigCommerce offers (the property owner).
 At the same time, BigCommerce takes care of maintenance and security patches for you.